Palmer Park Mall: 20th century

+21st century

-In 2003, the mall became wholly owned by the Pennsylvania Real Estate Investment Trust (PREIT) after PREIT acquired mall developer Crown American.
+In 2003, the mall became wholly owned by PREIT after it acquired mall developer Crown American.
 Prior to this acquisition, the mall was owned 50% by PREIT and 50% by Crown American.

-In January 2015, Pennsylvania Real Estate Investment Trust announced that it was planning on selling Palmer Park Mall along with four other properties.
+In January 2015, PREIT announced that it was planning on selling Palmer Park Mall along with four other properties.
 In its final quarterly report before the sale of the mall, PREIT reported that the Palmer Park Mall did $311 in sales per square foot.
 PREIT was seeking to achieve a portfolio average of $500 in sales per square foot by the end of 2016, prompting the sale of Palmer Park and other properties.
 On February 23, 2016, Cityview Commercial LLC purchased the mall from PREIT for $18 million, with plans to improve the mall.

-After filing for chapter 11 bankruptcy protection in February 2018, The Bon-Ton Stores, Inc. went out of business that same year; all stores closed by the end of August, including the location at the Palmer Park Mall.
+After filing for Chapter 11 Bankruptcy Protection in February 2018, The Bon-Ton Stores, Inc. went out of business that same year; all stores closed by the end of August, including the location at the Palmer Park Mall.
 The mall management has speculated that the former Bon-Ton anchor could be partially demolished and retrofitted to accommodate multiple tenants as the mall searches for a productive future use for the space.

+The decision to demolish the former Bon-Ton anchor was reversed when in 2022, Decor Home Furniture opened a furniture store in the anchor space.